learn-co-curriculum/precollege-summer-advanced-web-design-track/day-01/lectures/js-basics/LECTURE.md

 + Utilize string methods
 + Execute string concatenate
 + Understand datatype conversion and why/when to use it
-+ Use different types of dialogue boxes like alert and prompt
++ Use different types of dialogue boxes like alert, prompt, and confirm
 + Understand comparison and logic operators
 + Use conditional statements to control program flow (if/else and switch)